UkraineNow-Intel/autoSA-backend/api/README.md

 Sources are sorted by timestamp in descending order (newest first).

 List all, with default page size.
-Bu default, `deleted` will be excluded:
+By default, `deleted` will be excluded:

 ```shell
 curl --location --request GET 'http://localhost:8000/api/sources' \